-Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your scenario.
+Use the Load Configuration settings to specify how LoadNinja will simulate virtual users (VUs) in your load scenario.

 Duration Based and Iteration Based